Jennifer Capriati Tennis

-Jennifer Capriati Tennis (known as The Tennis Tournament: Grandslam in Europe) is a Sega Genesis video game developed by System Sacom and released in 1992.
-In 1994 it was released in the classic range by Sega as Grandslam (Classic).
+Jennifer Capriati Tennis (known as GrandSlam: The Tennis Tournament '92 in Japan and in PAL regions as GrandSlam: The Tennis Tournament) is a Sega Genesis video game developed by System Sacom and released in 1992.
 The game is named after Jennifer Capriati, one of the world's top-ranked female tennis players at the WTA Tour during the time of the game's release.

 Gameplay

 A gamer can create their own player by choosing their race, gender, and tennis wear color.
 In addition to this, the game can be played by either one or two players.
 There can be doubles and singles matches, in addition to numerous tournaments.
-Tournaments take place in various locations around the world, including Florida, London, Paris and Sydney.
+Tournaments take place in various locations around the world, including Florida, London, Paris, and Sydney.